ki8y/KonOS/README.md

 Kon OS is a customizable, easy to use, open-source optimization tool for Windows 11.
 It prioritizes high performance, privacy, and customizability.

 ## Usage:
-- First, the PowerShell execution policy must be set to `Bypass`.
+- First, the PowerShell execution policy needs to be set to `Bypass`.
 ```ps1
 Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope LocalMachine
 ```